opensearch-project/documentation-website/_migrations/migration-phases/verifying-tools-for-migration.md

 ### Installing the Elasticsearch S3 Repository plugin

 The snapshot needs to be stored in a location that the Migration Assistant can access.
-This guides uses AWS S3 as  and the Migration Assistant creates an S3 bucket for this purpose.
+This guide uses AWS S3 as and the Migration Assistant creates an S3 bucket for this purpose.
 Therefore, it is necessary to install the [Elasticsearch S3 Repository](https://www.elastic.co/guide/en/elasticsearch/plugins/7.10/repository-s3.html) plugin on your source nodes (https://www.elastic.co/guide/en/elasticsearch/plugins/7.10/repository-s3.html).

 Additionally, make sure that the plugin has been configured with AWS credentials that allow it to read and write to AWS S3.
 If your Elasticsearch cluster is running on EC2 or ECS instances with an execution IAM Role, include the necessary S3 permissions.
 Alternatively, you can store the credentials in the [Elasticsearch keystore](https://www.elastic.co/guide/en/elasticsearch/plugins/7.10/repository-s3-client.html).